-Tom Lovell retired in the spring of 2017 after an illustrious 39-year career as administrator of the Lee’s Summit Parks & Recreation Department.
+Tom Lovell retired in the spring of 2017 after an illustrious 39-year career as administrator of the Lee’s Summit Parks and Recreation Department.

-Tom is a recognizable figure around Lee’s Summit for his work in Rotary, as a board member of Missouri Central Credit Union and an avid cyclist, golfer and pickleball player.
+Tom is a recognizable figure around Lee’s Summit for his work in Rotary, as a board member for the Missouri Central Credit Union and Powell Gardens, and is an avid cyclist and pickleball player.

 Raised in Lake Lotawana, Jane has always considered Lee’s Summit home with her husband Russ and four children attending Lee’s Summit schools.

 Jane has a business degree in Arts Administration and has worked most of her adult life in event planning, calling herself an “entrepreneur at heart.”
 Her company, Embrace the Grape, serves clientele around Kansas City from Cerner to St. Luke’s to Lee’s Summit Parks and Recreation.

 In her volunteer time, Jane works with the Lee’s Summit Chamber of Commerce, the Lee’s Summit Educational Foundation, Rotary and Lakeland Community Church.